Omochice/podeno/README.md

 # Podeno

-Convert pod file to other format with highlight plugin.
+Convert pod file to other format by [podium](https://github.com/tani/podium).

+This support to highlight like highlight.js, shiki etc.

 ## Required permissions